-- It is common for children to spend up to a week in the hospital.
-Sometimes a cast is placed on the leg for 3 to 4 weeks.
+- It is common to spend up to a week in the hospital.
+Sometimes, a cast is placed on the leg for 3 to 4 weeks.

 - Healing is complete in 8 to 12 weeks.
-The child can go back to regular activities at this time.
+The person can go back to regular activities at this time.

 After bone shortening:

-- It is common for children to spend 2 to 3 weeks in the hospital.
-Sometimes a cast is placed on the leg for 3 to 4 weeks.
+- It is common for children to spend 2 to 3 days in the hospital.
+Sometimes, a cast is placed on the leg for 3 to 4 weeks.

 - Muscle weakness is common, and muscle strengthening exercises are started soon after surgery.

 - Crutches are used for 6 to 8 weeks.